Do You Need A Will Or Trust?

 Equally important, if you have minor children you can name their guardian in your will or trust.
 Your selection of a guardian is not binding on the court, but the court will give strong consideration to your selection.
 Without a will or a trust, the court may appoint a guardian other than the person you would have chosen.

 Q: What if I die without a will or a trust?

-A: Assuming your estate is not controlled by a prenuptial marriage contract, here are the general rules for how your estate will be distributed if you die without a will or a trust:
+A: Oklahoma law provides for distribution of your estate to your heirs.
+The general rules for how your estate will be distributed if you die without a will or a trust are described as follows: